 - Platform service fee (18% avg): $7,560

-More gig worker guides: DoorDash tax deductions · Instacart tax deductions · Amazon Flex tax deductions · Self-employment tax explained · Freelance rate calculator
+More gig worker guides: DoorDash tax deductions · Instacart tax deductions · Amazon Flex tax deductions · Self-employment tax explained · How to pay quarterly taxes · How much to set aside for taxes · Freelance rate calculator

 The most important habit: track mileage from day one